 Here is some other sex-related stuff that you should follow to maintain great vaginal health:

 - Wash Up after Sex: It best to follow up with penetrative sex with the washing of the vagina.
 This is because the fluids secreted during sex can cause infections that do not always fall into the description of STIs.

-- Urinate after sex: This is another great way to clean out semen and other fluids from the urethra.
+- Urinate after sex: This is another great way to clean out sperm and other fluids from the urethra.
 Doing this helps minimize the risk of getting the pH balance of your vagina messed up.

 Every woman wants to look beautiful and elegant.
 However, elegance and beauty need cleanliness inside and out.